mitranim/cc/readme.md

 ## Overview

 Short for "**C**on**C**urrent".
-Tiny Go tool for running multiple functions concurrently and collecting their results into an error slice.
-Dependency-free.
+Go tool for running multiple functions concurrently and collecting their results into an error slice.
+Tiny and dependency-free.

 API docs: https://pkg.go.dev/github.com/mitranim/cc.